-During a written desk audit, a selection of claims is made and documentation pertaining to those claims are requested from the Provider for review.
+During a written desk audit, a request for documentation for a selection of claims is sent to the Provider.
 Additional claims may be requested beyond the initial selection if deemed necessary by the auditor.
 Once the review of the documentation is complete, ESC will send the Provider a written audit report.
 For further information regarding audit response guidelines and timelines please refer to section 15.2.4.
-Audit Response Guidelines and Timelines.
+Desk and On-site Audit Response Guidelines and Timelines.